We, the team at Hili Ventures, strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 We do not collect more information than we need to fulfil our stated purposes and will not retain it for longer than is necessary.
 The information we ask for is used to assess your suitability for employment.

-You don’t have to provide what we ask for but it might affect your application if you don’t – as your application will be incomplete.
+You don’t have to provide all the information requested but it might affect your application if you don’t – as your application will be incomplete.

-If you use our online application system, this will be collected by [insert details].
+If you use our online application system, this will be collected by our Human Resources Department.

 We ask you for your personal details including name and contact details.
 We will also ask you about your previous experience, education, referees and for answers to questions relevant to the role you have applied for.
 Our recruitment team will have access to all of this information.